JasonLovesDoggo/JasonLovesDoggo.github.io/README.md

 ### Other incorporated projects
 - Foodle - A wordle for food and my most popular project with 5m+ page visits, now contained in its own repo [here](https://github.com/JasonLovesDoggo/foodle)
-- Random Color Generator - A random color generator that I made for fun, it's also now contained in its own repo [here](https://github.com/JasonLovesDoggo/random-color)
+- Random Color Generator - A random colour generator that I made for fun, it's also now contained in its own repo [here](https://github.com/JasonLovesDoggo/random-color)
-- Start Page - A bento themed start page that is the new tab whenever I open up a new tab on my pc, it's in a repo [here](https://github.com/JasonLovesDoggo/StartPage)
+- Start Page - A bento-themed start page that is the new tab whenever I open up a new tab on my pc, it's in a repo [here](https://github.com/JasonLovesDoggo/StartPage)
+- Status Page - A fully GitHub-hosted status page that tracks the uptime of my projects, it's in a repo [here](https://github.com/JasonLovesDoggo/status)
 ## Built With

 The second generation of my personal portfolio <a href="https://jasoncameron.dev/" target="_blank">jasoncameron.dev</a>